alexanderlin96/Neurobatch/README.md

 ##Example Output:
 ````
-alin$ python neurobatch.py -a 5 -f -i sample.csv -o output/ -w 2 6
+alin$ python3 neurobatch.py -a 10 -m -i sample.csv -o output/ -w 2 6

 Loaded coordinates into Memory

 Collecting 11 Download Links
 Progress: [########################################] 100.00%
+Completed in 0.485 s

 Done collecting download links

-Downloading 11 Functional Connectivity files with 5 worker(s)
+Downloading 11 Meta-analytic Coactivation files with 10 worker(s)
 Progress: [########################################] 100.00%
+Completed in 26.882 s

-All functional connectivity files downloaded successfully
+All meta-analytic coactivation files downloaded successfully
 ````
 Setting the `-a 5` will download 5 files concurrently.
-Setting the `-f` downloads only functional Connectivity files.
+Setting the `-m` downloads only Meta-analytic Coactivation files.
 Setting the `-o output/` will put all files under the a folder in the directory of the script named "output".
 Setting `-w 2 6` tells each download to wait anywhere from 2 to 6 seconds before downloading the file